AverageAssemblyProgrammer/Hustle/README.md

 # Future Plans
 - [ ] Remove interpreter mode (IN PROGRESS)
+- [ ] re-write the compiler's lexer and parser
 - [ ] Create Documentaion (after completing the compilation mode)